cofoeducistudent/BMMDB_c/README.md

 >## Surface ##

-The design of the site is based on sparse spacing and not clustered.
-In addition I chose light colours to make it clean looking.
+The design of the site is sparse and not clustered.
+This was intentional as my site is trying to attract serious film reviewers and fans.
+No javascrript pop-ups in site.
+I wish more written content than images, as this is the only way I can consider a film justifiably reviewed.
+With thesame mind I chose light colours to make it look clean.

-I used the 'Justpick color tool to grab and alter colors"
+I used the **'Just pick'** color tool to grab and alter colors

-I used Colormind website to give me colour ideas
+I used **'Colormind website'** to give me colour ideas

 |No|Color Pallet variation|
 |--|------------|